justeat/gulp-build-fozzie/README.md

   Default: `'sw'`

-  Name of the directory that your service worker's custom internal scripts are kept in.
+  Name of the directory where your service worker's custom internal scripts are kept in.

   Scripts here will be placed inside a directory with the same name.